akcy01/akcy01/README.md

 - 😄 As a hobby, I share movie edits and movie scenes using adobe programs on my own Instagram page called anamorphicmovie.

 - ⚡ In my spare time, I solve algorithm questions on sites such as hackerrank and leetcode.
-I will open a youtube channel where I explain the questions I have solved recently.
+I will open a youtube channel soon where I explain the questions I have solved.

 <h3 align="left">Connect with me:</h3>
 <p align="left">